Getting Started

 Remote Desktop

-Action1 enables you to connect to remote endpoints and manage them right in the web browser.
-Turn on a remote desktop to assist your co-workers or set up unattended access where no one is logged in.
+Action1 allows you to connect to remote endpoints and manage them directly from the web browser.
+You can enable a remote desktop session to assist co-workers or configure unattended access for endpoints without an active user session.

 To set up a remote connection to your endpoint: